aery32/aery32-refguide/source/module_functions.rst

     pwm_disable(1 << 2);

 The parameter of the enable and disable functions is a bitmask of the channels to be enabled or disabled.
 There is also function to check if the channel has been enabled already.
-The following snippet will do something if the channel two is enabled
+The following snippet will do something if the channel two was already enabled

 .. code-block:: c++